kubedb/docs/docs/guides/mysql/scaling/vertical-scaling/overview/index.md

 6. When it finds one, it halts the `MySQL` object so that the `KubeDB` community operator doesn't perform any operation on the `MySQL` during the scaling process.

-7. Then the `KubeDB` Ops Manager will update resources of the StatefulSet replicas to reach the desired state.
+7. Then the `KubeDB` Ops Manager will update resources of the PetSet replicas to reach the desired state.

-8. After successful updating of the resources of the StatefulSet's replica, the `KubeDB` Ops Manager updates the `MySQL` object resources to reflect the updated state.
+8. After successful updating of the resources of the PetSet's replica, the `KubeDB` Ops Manager updates the `MySQL` object resources to reflect the updated state.

 9. After successful updating of the `MySQL` resources, the `KubeDB` Ops Manager resumes the `MySQL` object so that the `KubeDB` community operator resumes its usual operations.